bignall/grunt-ncftp-push/README.md

 #### Overview

-The ncftp_push task pushes all the files given to it to the ftp server.
-Usually you would use this your entire project or parts of your project to the ftp server at once.
+The `ncftp_push` task pushes all the files given to it to the ftp server.
+Usually you would use this to upload your entire project or parts of your project to the ftp server at once.

 #### Usage
 In your project's Gruntfile, add a section named `ncftp_push` to the data object passed into `grunt.initConfig()`.